Warwolt/closures-in-c/README.md

 can be called using the `CALL_CLOSURE()` macro.
 When a closure instance is no longer in use, it should be claned up with the `FREE_CLOSURE()` macro.

+## Shallow copies
+The way that the macro works is to copy the arguments received onto the heap, but if the captured argument is a pointer to some data structure, the capture process won't know about that structure and thus cannot perform a deep copy.

+Closures defined with this header therefore _only_ perform shallow copies.

 ## Example usage
 ```C
 #include <stdio.h>